In September 2020 I said Netflix will almost definitely commission a documentary about the rise and fall of Wirecard.

 What’s interesting in this space at the moment, is that while we’re witnessing the rise of so-called open banking providers, in reality most such as Volt or Tink are actually payment initiators.
 It remains to be seen whether offering the full deck of open banking services will be as appealing as just owning one part of the supply chain.

 What’s for sure is that these services are gradually eating into the once-unvanquished territory owned by credit card companies.
-Witness the efficient KYC and processing services such Brazil’s Pix Payment and UK’s Faster Payments are capable of, and it becomes clear that the status of debit/credit cards as all-in-one payment leaders is being challenged.
+Witness the efficient KYC and what processing services such Brazil’s Pix Payment and UK’s Faster Payments are capable of, and it becomes clear that the status of debit/credit cards as all-in-one payment leaders is being challenged.

 We’re still not quite yet there however.
 For example, Streamlined Consent Management – which is essential for collecting or sharing various types of personal information between financial institutions – is still evolving and hasn’t yet been standardised.

 Moreover, laws are under review in the UK and EU, and still in draft stage in the US and Canada.
-Given how glacially slow changes happen in legislation, will take a few more years until they become drafted into law.
+Given how glacially slow changes happen in legislation, it will take a few more years until they become drafted into law.

 Revamping legacy systems